 Step 1: Arrange wax paper

 In a large, open space with good ventilation, lay several long strips of wax paper slightly overlapping each other.
-Make sure it is big enough for all the coral you want to make, and overlap the strips slightly.
+Make sure it is big enough for all the corals you want to make, and overlap the strips slightly.

 Step 2: Spray your Great Stuff

 Following the directions on the can, get ready to use the “Great Stuff”.
 Remember that this is expanding foam.
 So make it a little smaller than what you want the final look to be as it will continue to grow a little after you spray it.

 To prepare the expanding foam, follow the instructions on the can.
 Keep in mind that the foam will continue to grow slightly after you spray it, so make the coral shapes a little smaller than you want the final look to be.

 Cover any exposed dowel with more of the Great Stuff.

 Step 4: Spray with spray paint